How to Make Bone Broth

 - spring of rosemary and/or thyme

-- salt, to taste (can add after cooking, omit for dogs)
+- salt, to taste (add after cooking)

 - In the largest pot you own (or in your slow-cooker), add the bones, bay leaves, and vinegar.
 Fill with water.
+If making this for people and not for pets, add the onion and peppercorns.

 - Bring to a boil, and then skim off any foam that comes to the surface.
 Turn heat to the lowest possible setting on your stove or slow-cooker, and cover.